canonical/ubuntu-image/ubuntu-image.rst

 --revision SNAP_NAME:REVISION
     Install a specific revision of a snap, rather than the latest available in a particular channel.
-The snap specified with SNAP_NAME must be included either in the model assertion or as an argument to --snap
+The snap specified with SNAP_NAME must be included either in the model assertion or as an argument to --snap.
+If both a revision and channel are provided, the revision specified will be installed in the image, and updates will come from the specified channel

 Classic command options
 -----------------------